Alumni Data Privacy Notice top header background image

 Will we send your data to third party organisations?

-We do not sell or otherwise transfer personal data to any third parties unless you have consented to this or this is permitted or required by law.
-This includes the legal requirement to send student data to governmental bodies such as and His Majesty's Revenue and Customs (HMRC) if you choose to gift aid donations to the University, or to Jisc to conduct a survey of graduate destinations (the Graduate Outcomes Survey).
-Please see Jisc's collection notice for their statement on how they use your personal information.
+• Where there is a legal requirement for us to do so, for example sending data to governmental bodies such as to Jisc to conduct a survey of graduate destinations (the Graduate Outcomes Survey).
+Please see Jisc's collection notice for their statement on how they use your personal information;

-How will we communicate with you?
+How and why will we communicate with you?

 We will send out a quarterly alumni newsletter to all alumni who have consented to receive communications from us.
 This will include the latest news from the University, invitations to events, our fundraising activity and links to external opportunities, such as awards and competitions.